Frequently Asked Questions Regarding Repairs

 Q. What do I do if I need a replacement unit immediately?

 A. There are Advance Replacement units available, upon request.
 You would need to present a credit card or send us in a Purchase Order.
-If the unit is under warranty and the problem is found to be the fault of RLC, we will credit the original PO and dispose of the damaged unit.
+If the unit is under warranty and the problem is found to be the fault of RLC and unable to be repaired, we will credit the original PO and dispose of the damaged unit.
 If the damage is found to be the cause of misuse or the fault of the customer, you will be expected to pay for both units.
 If unit is out of warranty, no credit will be given.

 Q. Can I send a unit in for calibration?